Wednesday, October 9, 2024

 Conrad’s Fate by Diana Wynne Jones (2005).
 Conrad’s uncle has persuaded him he has only a year to live unless he goes undercover to Stallery Mansion to find and destroy an unknown enemy.
 On the way to apply for domestic service, twelve-year-old Conrad encounters Christopher Chant (using a pseudonym) who is searching for a missing friend.
 The two boys have different goals but need to work together to solve all the mysteries Jones is juggling in this book.
 My review.

 Off the Blog: Look!
-It’s the Liberty Bell, across the street from my hotel.
+It’s the Liberty Bell, across the street from my hotel in Philadelphia.